elzme/blog/DesignPatterns.md

 ##Design Patterns Save the Day
-Oftentimes while writing software, we'll come upon a class in our system that does the thing that we're trying to implement...*almost*.
+Oftentimes while writing software, we'll find an existing class in our system that almost does the exact thing that we're trying to implement...*almost*.
 It's basic algorithm behaves the same way, but the specifics of each step (of the algorithm) may be different.
-Our first thought may be create a new class for our new functionality, which duplicates a lot of the code that we already have.
-This approach is certainly not [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself), and it just doesn't feel right.
+Our first thought may be to create a new class for our new functionality, which duplicates a lot of the code that we already have.
+This approach certainly isn't [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself), and it just doesn't feel right.

 For example, let's say that we want to write a program that allows our users to play either Tic Tac Toe or Chess.
 We create our Tic Tac Toe game, and it works just great.
 But as we're ramping up to start writing the Chess class, we realize that though the specific rules of these two games are very different, the fundamental **Game Loop** that drives each is the same:

-1. We **set up the game** by creating a game board and assigning each player a pieces (either X's and O's or black and white).
+1. We **set up the game** by creating a game board and assigning each player a piece (either X's and O's or black and white).

-2. We allow the first **player to take a turn**.
+2. We allow the first player to **take a turn**.

 3. We **switch to the other player**, and allow them to take a turn as well.